GIS 098 1-4 Units

 Lab: 54 contact hours

+Have you ever wondered how the traffic map works on your phone?
+Do you enjoy exploring maps and satellite images online?
 This class is an introduction to maps, images and geospatial techniques and technologies.
-The technologies covered in this course include map and aerial photograph interpretation, tabular data, spatial statistics, cartography, Global Positioning Systems (GPS), Internet mapping, remote sensing and Geographic Information Systems (GIS), all of which aid in data collection, analysis and presentation.
-(This course is also offered as GEOG 100)
+The technologies covered in this course include map and aerial photograph interpretation, tabular data, spatial statistics, cartography, Global Positioning Systems (GPS), automated and web-based mapping, remote sensing, and Geographic Information Systems (GIS), all of which aid in data collection, analysis and presentation.
+Theories, methods, and ethics within GIS, GPS, remote sensing, cartography, and field work play a central role in this course.
+This course also highlights how GIS and geospatial analytical tools can address longstanding issues related to economic, environmental, political, racial, and social justice.
+(This course is also offered as GEOG 100).

 Associate Degree Applicable